ThomasTacoVos/ProjectManager/README.md

 ## TODO:

+0. Improve structure:  Remove the Http parts and remake the connect to local database
 1. Improve structure:  Build the user service to improve the data flow (this fixes multiple issues with the edit user details function)
 2. Add functionality:  Build an add user function for user-list
 3. Add functionality:  Build validation for the add user function for user-list